CSIS-iLab/csismag_wp/README.md

 TravisCI will automatically run when pull requests are submitted.
 If successful:

 - Pull requests into `development` will be deployed to the [WP Engine Development Environment](https://csismagdev.wpengine.com/).
 The Development environment should be used to demo new features to programs.
-Once approved, a pull request should be submitted to `master`.
+Once approved, a pull request should be submitted to `main`.

-- Pull requests in `master` will be deployed to the [WP Engine Staging Environment](http://csismagstaging.wpengine.com/).
+- Pull requests in `main` will be deployed to the [WP Engine Staging Environment](http://csismagstaging.wpengine.com/).
 The Staging environment should be used as a launchpad to add new features to Production.

 ### See More Commands